Naka-Urawa Station

-Naka-Urawa Station (中浦和駅, Naka-Urawa-eki) is a passenger railway station on the Saikyō Line located in Minami-ku, Saitama, Saitama Prefecture, Japan, operated by the East Japan Railway Company (JR East).
+Naka-Urawa Station (中浦和駅, Naka-Urawa-eki) is a passenger railway station on the Saikyō Line in Minami-ku, Saitama, Saitama Prefecture, Japan, operated by the East Japan Railway Company.

 Lines

 Naka-Urawa Station is served by the Saikyō Line which runs between Ōsaki in Tokyo and Ōmiya in Saitama Prefecture.
 Some trains continue northward to Kawagoe via the Kawagoe Line and southward to Shin-Kiba via the TWR Rinkai Line.
 The station is located 17.3 km from Ikebukuro Station.
 The station identification colour is "canary yellow".

 Station layout

 The station consists of one elevated island platform serving two tracks.
 The tracks of the Tōhoku Shinkansen also run adjacent to this station, on the west side.
 The station is staffed.

 Platforms

 History

 The station opened on 30 September 1985.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 13,537 passengers daily (boarding passengers only).

-The passenger figures for previous years are as shown below.
+The passenger figures for previous years are shown below.